ANSWERS TO YOUR QUESTIONS

-Organisations that ask staff to carry out risky work in dangerous locations must put in place effective security management measures to provide duty of care to their staff.
+Organisations that ask employees to carry out risky work in dangerous locations must put in place effective security management measures to provide duty of care to their staff.
 This includes security management and crisis management training for HQ and field-based staff.

 If staff don’t receive adequate training – and don’t handle security matters competently – there may be serious legal, practical, financial, and reputational consequences for your organisation and its programmes.

 But as training budgets come under pressure, how to provide such necessary training in an effective way?
-We know that this kind of training remains essential – whatever the size of training budgets – and as a result we have found a way to offer very high-quality online trainings that are both inexpensive and have a big impact, that can reach large numbers of staff easily, are environmentally responsible, and are simple to both organise and take part in.
+We know that this kind of training remains essential – whatever the size of training budgets – and we have found a way to offer very high-quality online trainings that are both inexpensive and have a big impact, that can reach large numbers of staff easily, are environmentally responsible, and are simple to both organise and take part in.

 Moreover, Crucial Safety online courses remove the need to fly or travel in any way, and have close to zero carbon emissions.
 Environmental responsibility is a core value of our organisation, and is becoming increasingly important to many organisations as they recognise the need to counteract climate change.

-Staff can take our public online trainings, or we can design private, bespoke, tailor-made online courses specifically for your organisation.
+Your staff can take our public online trainings, or we can design private, bespoke, tailor-made online courses specifically for your organisation.

-Taking an online training is a highly effective way to learn because it allows for best practice learning approaches such as spaced learning, self-paced learning, and regular assessments, none of which are possible using traditional face-to-face learning approaches.
+Taking an online training is a highly effective way to learn because it allows for best-practice learning approaches such as spaced learning, self-paced learning, and regular assessments, none of which are possible using traditional face-to-face learning approaches.
 Since COVID-19 we have seen a huge upward trend in online learning.

 Well-conducted online training is an excellent learning vehicle.
 Crucial Safety online trainings use well-recognised and highly effective training techniques – such as spaced learning, self-paced learning, and regular assessment – all of which significantly boost training effectiveness.
-These techniques tend not to be used in traditional ‘one hit’ face-to-face training courses, and they make online training a very efficient way to learn.
+These techniques tend not to be used in traditional face-to-face training courses, and they make online training a very efficient way to learn.
 In short, online training puts the learner in control, allowing them to study what they want, when they want, how they want, with whomever they want.